karimbenharrak/SudokuSolver/README.md

 # SudokuSolver
 This is my first Coding Project.
-It is a Sudoku Solver using the backtracing method.
+It is a Sudoku Solver implemented with Python that is using the backtracing method.